HITECHCRIME/HC_SG139/README.md

-bold sacrifice won't be enough to satiate blood in excess one chance forlorn spiiiiide end of sacrifice won't be enough to satiate bloooood
+bold sacrifice won't be enough to satiate blood in excess one chance forlorn spiiiiide (own spies) end of sacrifice won't be enough to satiate bloooood

 her all open ears

-holly know it pier
+(holly know it pier)

-scrolls play open / must stay open not a whim of chance to save the human breath to let people emerge

-one chance of death
-one chance of death aye
+scrolls play open / must stay open not a whim of chance to save the human breath to let people out emerge one chance of death one chance of death aye